billythekid/conditional-fields/README.md

 [Brandon](https://github.com/brandonkelly) also added:
 > There's been a change of plans re v4 in light of … everything.
 Originally v4 was to be our main focus this year, but now we don't think the timing is right for a breaking update like that.
 So we're working to add as many of the v4 features into v3 as we can w/out breaking things, _**hopefully including conditional fields**_.
 It's a bit more slow going because brownfield, but we think it's the right call.

 So unless you really need conditional fields I'd suggest waiting for it to come into core.
-If you really realyl need them, first use Reasons and only if you need the dumbest implementation use this.
+If you really really need them, first use Reasons and only if you need the dumbest implementation use this.
 You've been warned!

 # Conditional Fields plugin for Craft CMS 3.x